stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-ensalada-de-bacalao.md

 title: Ensalada de Bacalao
 description: >
-  Ensalada de Bacalao is a vibrant and flavorful salad that marries the rich taste of salted cod with the fresh crispness of onions, tomatoes, and avocados, all brought together with a simple yet elegant olive oil and white wine vinegar dressing.
-This traditional dish, often enjoyed during Lent and Easter in many Latin countries, is a testament to the art of transforming simple ingredients into a refreshing and satisfying meal.
-Perfect as a light lunch or a side, Ensalada de Bacalao is a celebration of flavors and textures, inviting you to explore the delicious complexity of salted cod in a salad.
+  Ensalada de Bacalao is a vibrant and flavorful salad that marries the rich taste of salted cod with the fresh crispness of onions, tomatoes, and avocados.
 image: /assets/img/recipes/ensalada-de-bacalao.jpg
 tags: ['Ensalada de Bacalao', 'Salted Cod Salad', 'Puerto Rican Cuisine', 'Dinner']
 author: stevendnoble-recipes